Albert-Gao/blog/source/_posts/how-to-use-jest-to-test-express-middleware-or-a-function-which-consumes-a-callback.md

   - express
 ---

 Jest's document says that you could use `done` as a parameter to test a function which takes a callback function as a parameter, but is it really the answer to every case?
+Sometimes, errors in your assertion in your callback will yield a timeout with meaningless call stack.
 I happened to solve a problem with a different approach.
 The solution here is not only apply to express middleware, but also to any function which consumes a callback.

 <!--more-->